Danish Crown Regalia

-With the 1849 Constitution, anointing was discontinued and since then the regalia have only been used on the occasion of a deceased monarch's Castrum doloris ('camp of woe') where the crown is placed on the coffin, the other regalia laid at casket's foot, and the casket surrounded by the three lions.
+With the 1849 Constitution, anointing was discontinued and since then the regalia have only been used on the occasion of a deceased monarch's lying in state, known in Danish as castrum doloris ("camp of woe"), where the crown is placed on the coffin, the other regalia laid at the casket's foot, and the casket surrounded by the three lions.
 The lions were formerly also displayed in Parliament during the annual opening session, but this tradition was discontinued almost 100 years ago.
-They were also displayed before the throne in the throne room of Christiansborg Palace when the Danish kings granted audiences on particularly formal occasions.
+They were also displayed before the throne in the throne room of Christiansborg Palace when Danish monarchs granted audiences on particularly formal occasions.